informedica/Informedica.Build.Template/README.md

 - `WatchDocs` - Generates documentation and starts a webserver locally.
 It will rebuild and hot reload if it detects any changes made to `docsSrc` files, libraries in `src`, or the `docsTool` itself.
 - `ReleaseDocs` - Will stage, commit, and push docs generated in the `BuildDocs` target.
 - [`Release`](#Releasing) - Task that runs all release type tasks such as `PublishToNuGet`, `GitRelease`, `ReleaseDocs`, and `GitHubRelease`.
 Make sure to read [Releasing](#Releasing) to setup your environment correctly for releases.

+**Tip**
+You can run an individual target isolated by: `fake run build.fsx -s -t <TargetName>`.
+The t for target, the s for 'single', meaning no dependencies.

 ---